 What GPA Tells Us

 But standardized tests can only tell admission officers so much about an applicant’s ability.
 What it doesn’t tell us is how well a student has learned what has been taught over a sustained period.
 GPA measures the results of months of learning while standardized testing only measures knowledge at one point in time.
 The GPA can tell a college about a student’s drive to learn and pursue their interests.
 Also, the GPA is determined by the person who has taught them, the expert who can evaluate their abilities in the subject, and who has witnessed their learning — the teacher.
 By looking at the GPA, a college can get a deeper understanding of whether a student has the ability to put in the hard yards during their college years.

 So while the SAT/ACT is an important factor in the college application, it is not as important as the GPA.
 Many colleges hold a similar view, they have found that there is no direct correlation between academic success and standardized testing and as a result do not require applicants to submit testing scores.

-Note that there has been a rise in the number of test-optional schools particularly among the smaller institutions.
+Note that there has been a rise in the number of test-optional schools, particularly among the smaller institutions.
 Most recently the University of Chicago became test-optional.
-Others include several of the liberal arts colleges like Mills, Bowdoin, Bryn Mawr, Pitzer and universities like Loyola University, Maryland, University of Rochester, and Brandeis.
+Others include several of liberal arts colleges like Mills, Bowdoin, Bryn Mawr, and Pitzer, and universities like Loyola University, Maryland, University of Rochester, and Brandeis.
 In a case like this, the difference between GPA vs. standardized testing becomes clear.

 In the end, remember to do your best in each category for the highest likelihood of success.
 If you need support or coaching to get where you want to be, let us know!
 The Empowerly community wants to help you succeed.